MTR Metro Cammell EMU (DC): Disneyland Resort line stock

 Each car is 3200 mm wide over body panel, floor to rail is 1100 mm high and roof to rail is 3910 mm high.

 A service train has an acceleration of 1.0 m/s (3.6 km/h/s), service brake is regenerative blend with air brake at the rate of 1.0 m/s (3.6 km/h/s) and emergency brake is air-brake at 1.4 m/s 5.04 km/h/s.
 The maximum speed for the M-Stock is 80 km/h, and are normally operated automatically without drivers.
 However, the operator's cab area has been retained, visible through the glass window at the train ends.
 Primary suspension is chevron springs, while the secondary suspension is air bags.
 Traction system is through GTO chopper control.

 Variants

 Exterior of an unrefurbished M-Train EMU in a publicity photo from 1979.

 Interior of an unrefurbished M-Train EMU from 1991.

+M-Train A161-A162 in a retro-inspired livery, operating on the Kwun Tong Line in August 2024.

 M-Train is divided into 6 types of stock.
 They are the: